yulia-2008/my-kitchen-frontend/README.md

 Collaboration with Roman Opalacz.
 Recipes app.
-Find recipe with the celected ingredients, add recipe to your favories.
+Find a recipe with the celected ingredients, add a recipe to your favories.
 API  www.spoonacular.com